JDwastaken/StepN/README.md

 # Project
- This app requires a physical sensor to work but for UI testing purposes, comment out line 69 -> 71 in Home.java
+ This app requires a physical sensor to work but for UI testing purposes on virtual devices, comment out line 69 -> 71 in Home.java